-3.9 The Chair of the Housing and Communities Committee proposed a three zone strategy for affordable housing delivery, being Peterborough, Rural Cambridgeshire and Greater Cambridge.
+- 3.9 The chair of the Housing Committee proposed a three zone strategy for affordable housing delivery, being Peterborough, Rural Cambridgeshire and Greater Cambridge.
 Opportunities for funding and investment would be engaged with Councils and registered providers, with a focus on particular needs to include community housing, tackling homelessness and rough sleeping.
-Part of this would look at ways to identify and, where possible, address market failures in skills, offer support for modern methods of construction (MMC) and potential partnering with developers focusing on larger sites, though the CA will need to consider what value it can add.
+Part of this would look at ways to identify and, where possible, address market failures in skills, offer support for modern methods of construction (MMC) and potential partnering with developers focusing on larger sites though the CA will need to consider what value it can add. - 3.10 Without any funding source to create influence, having an impact maybe challenging and require certain expertise and skills capability to be brought into the CA so that expertise and knowledge can be offered.
+Encouraging MMC and zero carbon development may well link to business and skills, with potential business support and initiative through that route.

-- 3.10 Without any funding source to create influence, having an impact maybe challenging and require certain expertise and skills capability to be brought into the CA so that expertise and knowledge can be offered.
-Encouraging MMC and zero carbon development links into business and skills, with potential business support and initiatives through that route. - 3.11 Eight draft core principles were consulted on with various councils in August 2021 and then presented, discussed but not endorsed at the September 2021 CA Housing and Communities Committee.
+Eight draft core principles were consulted on with various councils in August 2021 and then presented, discussed but not endorsed at the Sept 2021 CA housing committee.
 These are listed in Appendix 5 and the previous consultation document referred in Appendix 6.